-So before you ask your coach if you can high bar, or develop a deep hatred for the exercise because of increasing discomfort, I want you to take careful consideration of how you hold the bar.
+So, before you ask your coach if you can high bar (or develop a deep hatred for the exercise because of increasing discomfort), I want you to take careful consideration of how you hold the bar.

 There are two common issues that keep people from being able to hold the bar in such a way that they will not cause harm to the upper extremities.

-- Mobility – In this day and age, where many of our daily jobs and activities include working at a desk or computer, I have found that lack of anterior (or front) shoulder mobility is common place.
+- Mobility – In this day and age, where many of our daily jobs and activities include working at a desk or computer, I have found that lack of anterior (or front) shoulder mobility is commonplace.
 The ubiquitous “desk” posture, with the shoulders rounded forward and neck flexed, is the complete opposite position required to properly hold the bar to squat.
-It is extremely common to see lifters having to peel themselves off the bar during warm up sets because it is quite a stretch for the shoulders.
+It is extremely common to see lifters having to peel themselves off the bar during warm-up sets because it is quite a stretch for the shoulders.

 - Thoracic Extension – If you are not holding your upper back in extension, the weight of the bar will be carried by your elbows and shoulders, and you will not adequately transmit the force during the movement, which will cause your squat to be more difficult and your back to feel like “this leaning over thing is going to hurt me.”

 If you find it difficult to get the bar low enough to be below the spine of the scapula, without your hands holding the uprights of the rack, I recommend that you stretch.
-This will involve you embracing the discomfort of the stretch for 3 sets of 1 minute before each squat session.
-Here is an excellent video by SSC Paul Horn to illustrate how to do this.
+This will involve you embracing the discomfort of the stretch for three sets of 1 minute before each squat session.
+Here is an excellent video by Coach Paul Horn to illustrate how to do this.

 Do NOT give up on doing this consistently over time.
-If a lifter is committed to working at this stretch—almost always—she can achieve the low bar position and the discomfort will slowly go away.
+If a lifter is committed to working at this stretch—almost always—she can achieve the low bar position, and the discomfort will slowly go away.
 It takes time.
 In my personal experience, perhaps even up to two months.
 But think of the improved posture you gain from this activity!
-And think of the beautiful low bar position you will now have which will afford you the opportunity to “Squat” the right way for the rest of your life.
+And think of the beautiful low bar position you will now have, which will afford you the opportunity to “Squat” the right way for the rest of your life.
 It is such a worthwhile activity, and too many people wimp out with doing it!

 Here are some of the most common issues that cause poor thoracic position under the bar:

 - Elbows—Another common error occurs when the lifter proceeds to roll the shoulders forward and jack the elbows up high, even after establishing a tight bar position out of the rack.
 This causes the bar to immediately roll up the back, which in turn changes the back angle during the squat.
 Another error is to let the elbows drop while the lifter is in the hole.
 Elbows should maintain their position throughout the squat.
-If they are moving up and down, the bar is moving on the back putting the elbows and shoulders under unnecessary load.
+If they are moving up and down, the bar is moving on the back, putting the elbows and shoulders under unnecessary load.
 This load can lead to tendonitis and pain, especially as the load continues to increase during training.

 - Active Tightness—The bar on our back will make everything want to compress.
 If you are not actively keeping your chest “proud” or spread open and your upper back tight, your thoracic spine will flex during your squat.
 This is why assuming the position illustrated in the video is so important.
 You must “dominate the bar” as Sully says.
 You must actively create the tightness.
-You must establish your Tarzan chest and maintain this throughout the entire movement.
+You must establish your Tarzan Chest and maintain this throughout the entire movement.